Understanding Routing and NAT with WireGuard VPN

 Prerouting Hook

-There is no NAT rules matched for this packet, since our DNAT rules specify that the iifname to be the sever's public network interface name.
-This means the destination address is not changed when the packet is sent from WireGuard interface.
+No NAT rules are matched for this packet, since our DNAT rules specify that the iifname must be the server's public network interface name.
+This means the destination address is not changed when the packet is sent from the WireGuard interface.

 Routing Decision